Chapter 22. Spring.NET Web Framework

 }

 The direction argument determines whether the binding is bidirectional or unidirectional.
 By default, all data bindings are bidirectional unless the direction argument is set to either BindingDirection.SourceToTarget or BindingDirection.TargetToSource.
-If one of these two values is specified, binding will be evaluated only when the appropriate BindDirection method is invoked, and will be completely ignored in the other direction.
-This is very useful when you want to bind some information from the model into non-input controls, such as labels.
+If one of these values is specified, binding is evaluated only when the appropriate BindDirection method is invoked, and is completely ignored in the other direction.
+This configuration is very useful when you want to bind some information from the model into non-input controls, such as labels.

-However, unidirectional data bindings are also useful when your form doesn't have a simple one-to-one mapping to presentation model.
-In our earlier trip form example, the presentation model was intentionally designed to allow for simple one-to-one mappings.
-For the sake of discussion, let's add the Airport class and modify our TripPoint class like this:
+However, unidirectional data bindings are also useful when your form does not have a simple one-to-one mapping to a presentation model.
+In the earlier trip form example, the presentation model was intentionally designed to allow for simple one-to-one mappings.
+For the sake of discussion, let's add the Airport class and modify our TripPoint class as follows:

 namespace SpringAir.Domain